bsdfbenchmark/bbm/docs/source/new_bsdfmodel.rst

 argument (we use ``concepts::config`` to ensure it is a valid config).
 Most ``bsdfmodel`` structs also take a ``string_literal`` to set the name of the object.
-This name will be used for exporting the ``bsdfmodel`` and for automatically creating a human-readable object-to-string.
-We template the bsdfmodel name to allow for specializations or aliases with different names.
+This name will be used for exporting the ``bsdfmodel`` and for serialization/deserialization.
+BBM often templates the bsdfmodel name to allow for specializations or aliases with different names.

 At the top of the ``bsdfmodel`` we import the config (``BBM_IMPORT_CONFIG``) and set a ``static constexpr string_literal name``.